geode-sdk/docs/mods/settings.md

 }
 ```

-Incase you want to store a more complex value (e.g. a string or a custom class/struct), you'll have to implement all the required operators.
+If you want to store a more complex value (e.g. a string or a custom class/struct), you'll have to implement the copy constructor, comparison operator and a custom serialization implementation for the custom value type.
 This is done as follows:

 ```cpp
 struct MyComplexSettingValue {